Skip to content

 try:

-response = await self.agent.arun(message)
+response = await self.agent.arun(data_batch)

 return response.content